leonardt/fault/tutorial/README.md

 ```

 ### Tester Actions
+The `Tester` class provides facilities to perform various testing *actions*.
+These actions are recorded by the object and used when compiling to a test
+execution target.
+It is important to understand the staged metaprogramming
+architecture underlying the fault system.
+That is, fault tests are executed in
+at a different stage than when they are specified.
+This allows the users to
+metaprogram the description of test (stage 1), then execute the metaprogrammed
+test (stage 2).

 #### Poke
 With an instance of a `fault.Tester` object, you can now perform actions to
 verify your circuit.
 The first actions introduced are `poke`, `eval`, and